A Unified Learning Model for Estimating Fiber Orientation Distribution Functions on Heterogeneous Multi-shell Diffusion-weighted MRI: Experiments

 We have chosen DW-MRI from the Human Connectome Project - Young Adult (HCP-ya) dataset~\cite{van2013wu, glasser2013minimal}, 45 subjects with the scan-rescan acquisition were used (a total of 90 images).
 The acquisitions had b-values of 1000, 2000, 3000 $s/mm^{2}$ with 90 gradient directions on each shell.
 A T1 volume of the same subject was used for WM segmentation using SLANT\cite{SLANT}.
 All HCP-ya DW-MRI was distortion corrected with top-up and eddy\cite{jenkinson2012fsl}.
 30 subjects are used as training data while 10 subjects were used as evaluation and 5 subjects as testing data.

 We performed shell extraction on all the data.
 Every subject has seven different shell configurations which are the permutations of all three b-values $\{ \}$.
 Ground-truth fODF maps were computed from MSMT-CSD using the DIPY library with the default settings ~\cite{DIPY}. $8^{th}$ order SH were chosen for data representation with the 'tournier07' basis~\cite{tournier2007robust}.
 The white matter fODF and the volume fraction which refers to the proportion of the volume of the voxel that is occupied by each tissue type, are combined together as the targeted sequence.
-The $6^{th}$ radial order SHORE basis is employed as a baseline representation, the SHORE scaling factor $\zeta$ defined in units of $ mm^{-2}$ as $\zeta = 1/8\pi^{2}\tau MD$ is calculated based on the mean diffusivity (MD) obtained from the data.